iscoe/restaurant_inspections/raleigh/doc/memo.md

 The Yelp data included many restaurant categories.
 Somewhat arbitrarily, the top 20 restaurant categories were used.
 The frequencies of each of the top 20 categories are shown in the following table.
-Note that categories are not exclusive, as a facility may be fall several categories, thus the frequency column does not need to sum to 1.
+Note that categories are not exclusive, as a facility may be fall in several categories, thus the frequency column does not need to sum to 1.

 |Yelp Category|Frequency|